 Chase Williams

 Before transitioning to education and coaching full-time, Chase was a political operative at the local, state, and federal campaign level.
-He has remained involved in the political arena as a volunteer and fundraiser.
+He has remained involved in the political arena as a volunteer, fundraiser, and activist.
+When not flying around the world to attend tournaments, Chase loves to travel with his husband, Mark and is a committed Disney adult.

 To Chase, ISD is so much more than a summer camp, it is his extended family and he can’t wait to welcome more students into that family this summer!